 Butterflies, day-flying moths and dragonflies are popular and attractive insects, and also a highly visible addition to any wildlife area.
 Successful management to maintain or encourage these beautiful insects onto a site provides obvious and enjoyable benefits in conservation or recreation areas.
-Several of these insect species are listed as Priority Species on the UK Biodiversity Action Plan (BAP), a list of those species designated as priorities for national conservation strategies.
+Several of these insect species are listed as Priority Species in the UK Post-2010 Biodiversity Framework, a list of those species designated as priorities for national conservation strategies.

 Butterflies are generally considered to be good indicator species, as they are particularly sensitive to subtle changes in habitat or climate, therefore butterfly surveys are a straightforward and very useful tool in determining the success of management on a site and in influencing its future management.